Holding Park

 • Inclusive Orbit Spinner – a multi user, zero entry merry-go round

-This project is supported by a grant from US Treasury as part of the American Rescue Plan Act (ARPA) Coronavirus State and Local Fiscal Recovery Funds award totaling $14.5 million.
+The Holding Park Inclusive Playground project was supported by a grant from US Treasury as part of the American Rescue Plan Act (ARPA) Coronavirus State and Local Fiscal Recovery Funds award totaling $14.5 million.
 For more information, visit https://bit.ly/TOWF_ARPA.

 Overview